adshhzy/VIPSS/ReadMe.md

 3. -s: optional argument.
 Followed by a unsigned integer number indicating the number of voxels in each dimension for the implicit surfacing.
 Only If -s is included in the command line, the program would output the surface ([input file name]_surface.ply).
 We recomment using 100 for a default value, and you should set this according to your inputs and the precision of the output.
 Notices that the surfacing algorithm takes quite a long time for surfacing the zero-level set, and it depends on the resolution and the shape of the zero-level set.

-4. -o: optional argument. followed by the path of the output path. output_file_path is a path to the folder for generating output files.
+4. -o: optional argument.
+Followed by the path of the output path. output_file_path is a path to the folder for generating output files.
 Default the folder of the input file.

+5. -t: optional argument. when it is activated, the program will create a txt file ([input file name]_time.txt) which records the timing information in this run.

 Some examples have been placed at data folder for testing:
 1. $./vipss -i ../data/hand_ok/input.xyz -l 0 -s 200